College of the Mainland: ESL/GED education

 COM provides free general education development (GED) and English as a second language (ESL) classes to individuals at locations throughout Galveston County.

-Adult basic education courses are perfect for improving reading, writing, and mathematics skills and preparing for GED test.
-These nine-week courses are tuition-free and have convenient schedules during morning, afternoon, or evening hours.
+Adult basic education courses teach students reading, writing, and mathematics skills and help prepare them for the GED test.
+The nine-week courses are tuition-free.
 Students who complete this course and obtain their GED participate in a graduation ceremony.

-ESL classes help students improve their ability to read, write, understand, and speak the English language.
-No minimum skill level is required.
-Courses are nine weeks and meet at many convenient locations.
-The tuition is free, and no books are required.
-Students of all abilities can conveniently achieve their English-language goals with COM.
+The free ESL classes help students improve their ability to read, write, understand, and speak the English language.

 High school programs

 COM offers a collegiate high school, which allows students to earn an associate degree by high-school graduation.
 Students can also remain involved in extracurricular activities at their home high schools.

 Dual-credit classes at the COM main campus at the COM Learning Center-North County in League City, or at the high school students' main campuses, allow students to earn high-school and college credit simultaneously.

 Upward Bound, a federally funded program, is open to students from low-income families, who have disabilities, or who will be the first in their families to graduate from college.
 The program helps them with tutoring, visits to universities, and academic advising.